-Mr. Gauthier, our CEO, assumed the responsibilities of CEO, president, and chief operating officer in April 2008, and became a Board member in April 2009.
+Mr. Gauthier assumed the positions of CEO, president, and chief operating officer in April 2008, and of Board member in April 2009.
 His activities include leadership in developing the Company's strategies, overseeing all of the Company's major business and staff units, and guiding and developing VSE's senior management.

-Pay Awarded for 2014
+Compensation Awarded for 2015

-In December 2013, based on Mr. Gauthier's management of the Company and the compensation decision making processes and policies described above, the Committee and the Board approved an increase in Mr. Gauthier's base salary from \$600,000 for 2013 to \$670,000 in 2014, and an annual incentive bonus for 2014 of up to \$670,000 for Mr. Gauthier, which would be approximately 100% target of his base salary.
-Based on VSE's actual ROE for 2014, the amount paid as an incentive bonus was \$201,000.
-In December 2014, the Committee recommended and the Board approved a grant to Mr. Gauthier of restricted Stock in an amount of up to 135% of his base salary.
-Based on VSE's approximate ROE of 10.4% for 2014, the awarded amount of restricted Stock under the Restricted Stock Plan was 40.8% of Mr. Gauthier's salary.
-Specific amounts awarded to Mr. Gauthier are set forth in the Summary Compensation under the Executive Compensation section.
+In December 2014, based on Mr. Gauthier's management of the Company and the compensation decision making processes and policies described above, the Committee and the Board approved an increase in Mr. Gauthier's base salary from \$670,000 in 2014 to \$700,000 in 2015, and an annual incentive bonus for 2015 of up to \$875,000 for Mr. Gauthier, which would be approximately 125% target of his base salary.
+Based on VSE's actual ROE for 2015, Mr. Gauthier was awarded an incentive bonus of \$350,000.
+In December 2015, the Committee recommended and the Board approved an award to Mr. Gauthier of restricted Stock in an amount of up to 135% of his base salary.
+Based on VSE's ROE of 12.1% for 2015, Mr. Gauthier was awarded restricted Stock equal in value to 68% of his base salary.
+Specific amounts awarded to Mr. Gauthier are set forth below in the Summary Compensation under the Executive Compensation.

-Pay Approved for 2015
+Compensation Approved for 2016

-In December 2014, the Committee recommended and the Board approved the following compensation for 2015 for Mr. Gauthier: (a) \$700,000 in base salary, (b) participation in the DSC Plan (subject to an aggregate annual contribution not to exceed 12% of its consolidated net income for the 2014 and for all participants in the plan), (c) a participation in the Bonus Plan of up to 125% of Mr. Gauthier's base salary for 2015 (or a maximum bonus of \$875,000), and (d) an award under the Restricted Stock Plan of restricted VSE Stock in an amount of up to 135% of his base salary for 2015 (or a maximum of \$945,000).
+In December 2015, the Committee recommended and the Board approved the following compensation for 2016 for Mr. Gauthier: (a) \$730,000 in base salary, (b) participation in the DSC Plan (subject to an aggregate annual contribution not to exceed 88% of its consolidated net income for the 2016 fiscal year and for all participants in the plan) and limiting awards so as not to exceed 32% of base salary, (c) a participation in the Performance Bonus Plan of up to 125% of Mr. Gauthier's base salary for 2016 (or a maximum bonus of \$912,500), and (d) an award under the Restricted Stock Plan of restricted VSE Stock in an amount of up to 135% of his base salary for 2016 (or a maximum bonus of \$912,500), and (d) an award under the Restricted Stock Plan of restricted VSE Stock in an amount of up to 135% of his base salary for 2016 (or a maximum of \$985,500).
+Notwithstanding the foregoing, if the stockholders approve the VSE Corporation Executive Officer Incentive Plan at the Annual Meeting, Mr. Gauthier will participate in such plan (but not in the Performance Bonus Plan) in an amount not to exceed 125% of his base salary for 2016 (or a maximum bonus of \$912,500).
+See "Proposal No. 3 - Approval of Executive Officer Incentive Compensation Plan" below.